tkhamez/eve-api-php/docs/Api/KillmailsApi.md

 Get a corporation's recent kills and losses

-Get a list of a corporation's kills and losses going back 90 days  Requires one of the following EVE corporation role(s): Director
+Get a list of a corporation's kills and losses going back 90 days

 ### Example